-HOME OF EVERARD C. STOKES And only of Attractive House, 191 Greenway North-George Woethlin, Architect bus
+HOME OF EVERARD C. STOKES Out of other Attractive House, 191 Greenway North-George Woehrlin, Architect

 LEGION AUXILIARY TO MEET

 The Forest Hills Auxiliary of the American Legion Post will hold a regular meeting at the home of Mrs. Ward J. MacNeal, 82 Rockrose Place, on Monday afternoon, 2:45, March 12.